threepointone/glamor/README.md

 features
 ---

-- fairly small / efficient, with a fluent api
+- really small / fast / efficient, with a fluent api
 - framework independent
 - adds vendor prefixes
 - supports all the pseudo :classes/::elements